lequangnguyen/python-ocr/README.md

 Kindly ensure you have the following installed on your machine:

-- [ ] [Python 3]
+- [ ] Python 3
 - [ ] [Tesseract](https://github.com/tesseract-ocr/tesseract/wiki#installation)
 - [ ] [Poppler](https://poppler.freedesktop.org/)
 - [ ] [Poetry](https://python-poetry.org/)
 - [ ] Git
 - [ ] An IDE or Editor of your choice

-Please change configuration of Tesseract and Poppler paths in config.ini file following their paths on your own computer in order to run app
+Please change the configuration of Tesseract and Poppler paths in config.ini file following their paths on your own computer in order to run app
 ### Running the Application

 1. Clone the repository